MrDave1999/SimpleResults/README.md

 And there are many more examples of errors caused by the end user: the email is duplicated or a password that does not comply with security policies, among others.

-I only throw exceptions when the exception object is useful to someone (like a developer), otherwise, I use a result object to handle errors.
+I only throw exceptions when the exception object is useful to someone (like a developer), otherwise, I use a **Result object** to handle errors.

 This is just my opinion, it is not an **absolute truth** either.